zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

-Using a model registry in your stack is particularly useful if you want to interact with all of the logged models in your pipeline, or if you need to manage the state of your models in a centralized way and make it easy to retrive, load, and deploy these models.
+Using a model registry in your stack is particularly useful if you want to interact with all of the logged models in your pipeline, or if you need to manage the state of your models in a centralized way and make it easy to retrieve, load, and deploy these models.

 ## How they model registries slot into the ZenML stack